cybercongress/cyb-archeology/docs/cyb.md

 But this paper will try to show implementation agnostic concepts of Cyb that are simple enough to be adopted by web3 developers.

-## Cyb anatomy

-Cyb interacts with web3 apps and web3 content.
+interacts with web3 apps and web3 content.
 Main cyb app is '.cyb'.
 You can think of it as a heart of the robot.

 We define the following apps-companions, which we believe together implement the full new web vision in the context of a browsing for agents and app developers: